ISLAND LIGHTS PROJECT

 Staff and Students of the New Hope Academy kindergarten in Honiara, Solomon Islands.

 "Thank you WFWP Australia for the assistance and meeting our needs at the right time.
 On behalf of the NHA and WFWP SI, we covey our sincere appreciation for our major sponsors; WFWP Japan, WFWP Australia, WFWP SI, Jin A school in USA, UPF SI, FFWP SI, and individuals and families within SI and internationally for your sincere and continuous support towards our school development.
 The New Hope Academy kindergarten will continue to develop.
 Within the New Year, we will be constructing a new building that will provide 3 classrooms for the primary grades.
 NHA is expanding the kindergarten into a primary school.
-The total cost will be more than SI $352,000.
 Let’s continue to work together to raise and educate our young people of the world."

 (President, WFWP SI)